daniellandsman1/full-stack-open/part0/exercise-0.4.md

-The sequence for fetching the style sheet, JavaScript code, and raw notes data is from Full stack open's provided code under "0.4: New note diagram".
+The sequence for fetching the HTML document, style sheet, JavaScript code, and raw notes data is from Full stack open's provided code under "0.4: New note diagram".

 ```mermaid